 Board members assure that the Board of Directors fulfills the governing responsibilities of the organization.
 It is responsible for its own operations including education, training and development of Board members and an annual evaluation of its own performance.

-Bill McFarland, Dallas, Texas.
+Bill McFarland, Dallas, TX

 Bill graduated with a Bachelor of Business Administration Degree in Finance from the University of Texas at Austin before attending the Stonier Graduate School of Banking.
 Currently, he heads up Cornerstone Advisors’ Conversion Services practice area as Managing Director.
 In his more than 35 years in the financial services industry, Bill has directed over 150 conversions and consolidations, managed numerous system selection engagements and negotiated core and ancillary system contracts with most major vendors.
 Bill also has extensive experience in operations management, information technology, project management, process improvement, profitability enhancement, organizational development, and mergers and acquisitions.

-Everett R. Cook, New York, New York.
+Everett R. Cook, New York, NY

 Everett R. Cook graduated from Dartmouth College and from the Tuck School of Business at Dartmouth.
 Mr. Cook is a Managing Director and Co-Founder of Pouschine Cook Capital Management, a private equity fund with more than $250 million of capital under management.
 Prior to co-founding Pouschine Cook in 1998, Mr. Cook was a Managing Director of Ampton Investments, Inc., focusing on middle market private equity recapitalizations and acquisitions, and served as chairman and CEO of Bake Rite Foods, Inc., a portfolio company.